pranav-singh1/echo-learn6/README.md

 new github repo, using lovable frontend + separate backend created by me and cursor

+in backend goes to my-conversational-agent. kind of useless but will fix later

 # Welcome to your Lovable project